Kentucky Landlord-Tenant Law 2026: URLTA Cities, Deposits & Eviction Notices

 3. Lease Termination

 If the landlord fails to remedy a material health or safety violation within the required timeframe, the tenant may terminate the rental agreement under KRS §383.625.
-Written notice of termination is required.
+Written notice of termination is required, and the condition cannot have been caused by the tenant, the tenant's family, or someone on the premises with the tenant's consent.

 5. Legal Action